zrhoffman/vscode-go/Go-tools-that-the-Go-extension-depends-on.md

 You can install all these tools at once by running the command `Go: Install/Update Tools`.
 The same command can be used to keep the tools up to date as well as to re-compile in case you change the version of Go being used.

 If you wish to have the extension use a separate GOPATH for its tools, provide the desired location in the setting `go.toolsGopath`.
-`gometalinter` and `dlv` are two tools that are exceptions, and will need to be installed in your GOPATH.

 - gocode: `go get -u -v github.com/nsf/gocode`
 - godef: `go get -u -v github.com/rogpeppe/godef`